getgrav/grav-learn/pages/13.security/chapter.md

 # Security Policies

-This section details Grav's security policies, how to report security issues, and the status of current and previous reports.
+This chapter details Grav's security policies, how to report security issues, and the status of current and previous reports.